MattSokol79/Docker/README.md

 - To build an image!!
   - `docker build -t <user_id>/<New_repo_name> .` -> `.` to run the command

+**To properly run the app from the image:**
+- `docker run -d --name nodejs_app -p 80:3000 matt791/eng74-matt-app-docker`

 ## Syntax for Dockerfile
 - `FROM` -> User to tell docker which base image to use to build our `nginx as base image`
 - `LABEL MAINTAINER=msokol@spartaglobal.com`